holium/holon/README.md

 ```

 ### Boot
 Get an eth-sepolia-rpc API key and pass that as an argument.
-You can get one for free at `alchemy.com`.
+You can get one for free at `alchemy.com` or `infura.io`.

 Make sure not to use the same home directory for two nodes at once!
 You can use any name for the home directory: here we just use `home`.
 The `--` here separates cargo arguments from binary arguments.